z-shell/zsh-unique-id/README.md

 # Installation

-**The plugin is "standalone"**, which means that only sourcing it is needed.
+**The plugin is "standalone"**, which means that only sourcing it is needed (without using a plugin manager).
 So to install, unpack `zsh-unique-id` somewhere and add:

 ```zsh
 source {where-zsh-unique-id-is}/zsh-unique-id.plugin.zsh